SanderMertens/ecs-faq/README.md

 This is an example of a Pong game written in EnTT:
 - https://github.com/DomRe/EnttPong

-These are projects written in flecs:
+This is a projects written in flecs:
 - https://github.com/SanderMertens/ecs_nbody

 ### Which game engines use ECS?